tla/stemmaweb/README.md

 A prerequisite for using Stemmaweb is to have [Make](https://www.gnu.org/software/make/), [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) installed on your machine.
-You also need to configure the environment variables, to do so you can use `.env.prod.example` as a template.
+You also need to configure the environment variables.
+To do so you can use `.env.prod.example` as a template.
 After filling in the missing values (or leaving them as they are), rename the file to `.env.prod`.

 Once you have these, you can run the following command to get a working instance of Stemmaweb: